-17.4 User Interface
+15.4 User Interface

-The User Interface tab allows you to set Tower analytics settings, as well as configure custom logos and login messages.
+The User Interface tab allows you to set controller analytics settings, as well as configure custom logos and login messages.

-Access the User Interface settings by hovering over the Settings () icon from the left navigation bar and select User Interface or click the User Interface tab from the Settings screen.
+Access the User Interface settings by clicking Settings from the left navigation bar and select User Interface settings from the Settings screen.